laoban-dev/laoban/README.md

 * When these are executed they are recorded in the status file for that project
 * `laoban status` will display the latest status
 * `laoban compactStatus` will crunch the status down

+# TODO

+## Autocalculate generation from links
+Because we have links between projects we can calculate this and display them

+## Allow some commands to obey generations
+by means of waiting until all earlier generation commands have finished.
+Usually this isn't needed, so the commands should be flagged

+## Improve the 'shelling out'.
+Currently we shell out and wait for it to finish.
+It would be better to use spawn and be able to process the logs as the commands execute.
+This will reduce memory load and give a better experience